 Install Windows Admin Center

 To get started if you want to install Windows Admin Center on you PC and use it to manage your Virtual Machines on Azure, head to Microsoft Evaluation Center to download the MSI installation file.
 You can simply use Windows Admin Center to manage your VMs on Azure via the blade of the Virtual Machine that you wish to manage with it as shown in the screenshot below.

-In this this write, we will use the two connection methods that’s connecting to our VM via the Virtual Machine blade on Azure portal and the manually install Windows Admin Center on our Windows 10 PC.
+In this write, we will use the two connection methods that’s connecting to our VM via the Virtual Machine blade on the Azure portal and the manually install Windows Admin Center on our Windows 10 PC.

 Connecting from Windows 10 PC On-Premises

-We have the Windows Admin Center installed already and certificate configured.
+We have the Windows Admin Center installed already and the certificate configured.
 Note the default connection port is 6516.
 You can change this to any port number of your choice during setup installation.

 After the certificate has been configured, we launch straight to the Windows Admin Center Interface